-While it may be frustrating to have to change your holiday plans, there are regulations to help you claim compensation if strikes affect you.
+While it’s frustrating to have your holiday plans changed at short notice, there are regulations in place to help you claim compensation if strikes affect you.

-Having a good travel insurance policy that covers against travel delays can give you added protection.
+On top of that, having a good travel insurance policy that covers you against delays and strikes can give you added protection.

 What are my rights if my flight is cancelled because of strikes?

-If you’ve booked your holiday as part of a package (flights and accommodation bought together) and the travel company is ATOL bonded, then they’re responsible for finding you alternative travel.
-If they fail to do this, you can claim a full refund for the total cost of your holiday from your travel company.
+If you’ve booked a package holiday (flights and accommodation bought together) with an ATOL protected travel company, they’re responsible for finding you alternative flights.
+If they fail to do so, you can claim a full refund for the total cost of your holiday from them.

-If you need to stay abroad overnight as your return flight is affected by strikes, your airline must provide a reasonable hotel, pay for your food and transport to and from the airport.
+If you need to stay abroad overnight as your return flight is affected by strikes, your airline must provide you with accommodation, food, drink, and transport to and from the airport.

 Will my travel insurance cover me for strikes?

-Make sure you check with your travel insurance provider what you’re entitled to and what your cover limits are as individual limits may vary.
+If you have a policy with another travel insurance provider, check with them as to what you’re covered for, and what your travel strike cover limits are as these may vary.